Imagine going to sleep every night and waking up each morning in a clean, clutter-free bedroom.

 - Tidy the items on your night table and other surfaces.

 - Go through the drawers on your nightstand and dressers doing a quick clutter sweep into the recycling bin, hamper, and catch-all bin.

 - Go through the catch-all bin to return items to their proper places.

 02 of 06

 If you're looking for the biggest clutter culprit in most bedrooms, look no further than the closet.
 Even if it's often behind closed doors the closet is often teeming with clutter in the form of clothes you no longer wear, and clothes that never quite got back onto the right hanger or into the correct stack on the shelf.
 A few habits will help this:

-- Talk the extra 5 seconds to hang your clothes up;
+- Talk the extra five seconds to hang your clothes up.

-- Fold them and put them into the complete stack on your shelves
+- Fold your cloths and put them into the complete stack on your shelves

 - Put dirty clothes in the hamper rather than into an in-between pile on the floor.